BryanKCodes/tp/docs/UserGuide.md

 ```

 **How it works:**
-* If no path is provided, exports are saved to:
+* If no custom path is provided, exports are saved to:
     - `data/players.csv` for player data
     - `data/teams.csv` for team data
 * Each CSV file contains structured data for easy re-import or analysis (e.g., Excel, Google Sheets).